 People like to get out of their homes and enjoy the fresh air and sunshine when it is available and going for evening walks, perhaps with a dog or with some friends is a marvellous way to enjoy a greater level of health fitness and personal growth.
 Others even go so far as to visit the gym in the evenings to get some more effective exercise and enjoy a social life afterwards.

 Addiction to Television

-But what of those people whose apparent sole reason for living is so they do not miss the next thrilling episode of their favorite soap opera or twelve part drama?
+But what of those people whose apparent sole reason for living is so they do not miss the next thrilling episode of their favorite soap opera, family games show or twelve part drama?
 Or worse, they drop everything to catch an episode of a low budget reality TV where a collection of 15 minute fame seekers run through jungles or allow themselves to be humiliated in a number of different ways created by what can only be imagined as sadistic producers in the name of their twisted idea of entertainment.

 These and other searching questions will be raised at this website and discussed in our collection of associated articles on a variety of subjects concerning television as a whole.